Automating Dependency Updates in Practice: An Exploratory Study on GitHub Dependabot: Methods and Results

+Developers have a mixed opinion on whether Dependabot opens more PRs than they can handle (15.9\% \textbf{Strongly Agree}, 15.2\% \textbf{Agree}, 22.0\% \textbf{Neutral}, 20.5\% \textbf{Disagree}, 26.5\% \textbf{Totally Disagree}).
+Whether the PR workload introduced by Dependabot is acceptable may depend on other factors (e.g., the number of dependencies and how fast packages evolve), as indicated by two respondents: 1) \textit{The performance of Dependabot or other similar bots could depend on the number of dependencies a project has.
+For smaller projects, with a handful of dependencies, Dependabot will be less noisy and usually safe as compared to large projects with a lot of dependencies.} 2) \textit{The utility of something like Dependabot depends heavily on the stack and number of dependencies you have.
+JS is much more noisy than Ruby, for example, because Ruby moves more slowly.}

-\begin{result-rq}{Findings for RQ2:} Developers are generally responsive and receptive to Dependabot PRs: >70\% of the PRs are merged with a median merge lag of only four hours.
-Compared with regular PRs, developers are less \textit{responsive} (i.e., more time to respond, close or merge) but more \textit{receptive} (i.e., higher merge rate) to security PRs. \end{result-rq}
+\begin{small} \begin{result-rq}{Findings for RQ2:} >70\% of Dependabot PRs are merged with a median merge lag of four hours.
+Compared with regular PRs, developers are less \textit{responsive} (more time to respond, close or merge) but more \textit{receptive} (higher merge rate) to security PRs.
+Developers tend to rapidly merge PRs they consider ``safe'' and perform manual updates for the remaining PRs. \end{result-rq} \end{small}